 The river restoration movement in our country is stronger than ever.
 Communities nationwide are removing dams because they recognize that a healthy, free-flowing river is a tremendous asset.

 Over the past 20 years the Pennsylvania Department of Environmental Protection has assisted in the removal of some 350 dams throughout the state and Pennsylvania is not alone in deciding rivers are best when not dammed.
-Talk about a "a global movement."
+As Mr. Pearson said quite accurately, it is "a global movement."